IPC’S PLAN FOR ADVANCING KNOWLEDGE AND ENHANCING CARE FOR PATIENTS WITH PSORIASIS

 Strategic Plan Aim 5: Generate sufficient income and utilize technology and modern communications to execute the strategic plan.

-The International Psoriasis Council provided more than 30,000 professionals with disease information, medical education, and clinical resources to improve the care of psoriasis patients worldwide.
-The number of participants in our online education programs doubled from 2020 and tripled from 2019.
+The International Psoriasis Council had approximately 8,000 hours of participation in its education programs covering disease information, treatment strategies, and research outcomes to improve the care of psoriasis patients worldwide.
+More than double the number from 2021 and almost nine times from 2020.
 Learn more by reviewing our annual report.

 We believe that psoriasis patients, no matter where they live in the world, no matter how complex their symptoms, should have access to the best care available to them.
 Please join us in making this possible.